MikroElektronika/mikrosdk_click_v2/clicks/ismrx3/details.md

 ## Example Description

-> This example showcases ability of click board to configure and read incoming rf signal and parses data using data and clock line.
+> This example showcases ability of Click board to configure and read incoming rf signal and parses data using data and clock line.

 **The demo application is composed of two sections :**